ehpc-lab/docker-conda-course/README.md

 Select the geographic area and time zone to finish the installation process.

-To ensure the Docker App is working, typing the command at the terminal
+To ensure the Docker App is working, try the command at the terminal.
 '''
-docker --servion
+docker --version
 '''

 ### For macOS